docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 auto-extraction into the image, as in `ADD rootfs.tar.xz /`.

 If you have multiple `Dockerfile` steps that use different files from your context, `COPY` them individually, rather than all at once.
-This will ensure that each step's build cache is only invalidated (forcing the step to be re-run) if the specifically required files change.
+This ensures that each step's build cache is only invalidated (forcing the step to be re-run) if the specifically required files change.